NEW AND FORTHCOMING TITLES

 - Arthur Nersesian's neo-noir Manhattan crime novel, Gladyss of the Hunt

 Our Dark Passage imprint is reissuing the novels of this Australian queen of crime, We began with her first two books, Murder in the Telephone Exchange and So Bad a Death, and the previously unpublished Duck Season Death.
-We'll continue with Reservation for Murder, the first of three novels featuring the mild-mannered but formidable nun detective Mother Paul, in the second half of 2017.
+We'll continue later this year with Wright's 1952 novel, The Devil's Caress, a psychological thriller worthy of Daphne du Maurier.